-- Assets and liabilities of consolidated VIEs are presented net of intercompany eliminations. - Substantially all the assets can only be used to settle obligations of the VIE.
-The liabilities of mortgage-backed VIEs do not have recourse to the general credit of the firm.
+- Assets and liabilities are presented net of intercompany eliminations and exclude the benefit of offsetting financial instruments that are held to mitigate the risks associated with the firm's variable interests. - Substantially all the assets can only be used to settle obligations of the VIE.
+The liabilities of CDOs, mortgagebacked and other asset-backed VIEs do not have recourse to the general credit of the firm.